jdleesmiller/key_value_name/README.md

 ## Synopsis

-Store key-value pairs in file names, for example parameter names and parameters for experiments or simulation runs.
+An 'object-file system mapper' for managing data files.
+Key-value pairs describing the data in each file are stored in its name.
+Useful for managing data files for experiments or simulation runs.

 This gem provides: